robstave/angular2-training/session-four/page2.md

 # Reactive Forms

-From this point on we will be using the reactive-fm component to write examples.
+From this point on we will be using the reactive-fm component for our examples.

 First, we need to include the reactive forms module into our project.
 You can have both, but you can only use one strategy per form.

-In app.module.ts
+_app.module.ts_

 ```typescript
 ...